Madea's Family Reunion (play)

-Madea's Family Reunion is an 2002 American stage play written, directed and produced by Tyler Perry.
-It stars Tyler Perry as Madea, D'Atra Hicks as Jackie, David Mann as Mr. Brown, and Tamela Mann as Cora.
+Madea's Family Reunion is a 2002 American stage musical written and produced by Tyler Perry.
+Described as gospel theater, the play stars Tyler Perry as his recurring character, the grandmother Madea; D'Atra Hicks as Jackie, David Mann as Mr. Brown; and Tamela Mann as Cora.
 The live performance released on VHS and DVD was recorded live in New Orleans at the Saenger Theatre in January 2002.